hanaEdonnelly/hana.gallery/_projects/itec444.md

 ---
 <img src="/assets/images/Ticket App Mobile View.jpg" alt="Screenshot of a football ticketing app's home screen." width="300px">

-In ITEC444, we were instructed to create a mobile app design for our course-long project.
+As a part of ITEC444 Introduction to Human-Computer interaction, we were instructed to create a mobile app design for our course-long project.

 I chose to re-design the "Cockpit" app, a proprietary app at USC for students and faculty to access free football tickets.